 \begin{theorem}[Birkhoff; see e.g.~\cite{HodgesLong} or~\cite{BS}] Let $\tau$ be a functional signature, $\bf A$ a $\tau$-algebra, and $\C$ be a class of $\tau$-algebras.
 Then the following are equivalent. \begin{itemize} \item All universal conjunctive sentences that hold in all members of $\C$ also hold in $\bf A$. \item $\bf A$ is in the variety generated by $\mathcal C$. \item ${\bf A} \in \HSP(\C)$. \end{itemize} \end{theorem}

-Theorem~\ref{thm:birkhoff} is important for constraint satisfaction since it can be used to transform the `negative' statement of not interpreting a hard boolean CSP into a `positive' statement of having polymorphisms satisfying non-trivial identities.
+Theorem~\ref{thm:birkhoff} is important for constraint satisfaction since it can be used to transform the `negative' statement of not interpreting certain hard boolean CSPs into a `positive' statement of having polymorphisms satisfying non-trivial identities.
 The following theorem is an application of this philosophy, and goes back to Walter Taylor (Corollary 5.3 in~\cite{Taylor}; see also Lemma 9.4 in~\cite{HobbyMcKenzie}).

 \begin{theorem} Let $\bB$ be a finite structure, and suppose that the polymorphism algebra $\bf B$ of $\bB$ is idempotent.
 Then the following are equivalent. \begin{itemize} \item $(\{0,1\}; \OIT)$ does not have a primitive positive interpretation in $\bB$. \item every 2-element algebra in the pseudo-variety generated by $\fB$ contains an essential operation. \item every 2-element algebra in $\HSP(\bf B)$ contains an essential operation. \item $\bf B$ has a \emph{Taylor term}, that is, an $n$-ary operation, for $n \geq 2$, such that for every $1 \leq i \leq n$ there are $x_1,\dots,x_n,y_1,\dots,y_n \in \{x,y\}$ such that $(B;f)$ satisfies